uikit/uikit-site/docs/pages/slider.md

 ## Navigation

-To navigate through your slides, just use the `uk-slideshow-item` attribute.
-To target the slides, set the attribute of every nav item to the number of the respective slideshow item.
-The elements with the `uk-slideshow-item` attribute need to be inside the `uk-slideshow`.
+To navigate through your slides, just use the `uk-slider-item` attribute.
+To target the slides, set the attribute of every nav item to the number of the respective slider item.
+The elements with the `uk-slider-item` attribute need to be inside the `uk-slider`.
 Setting the attribute to `next` and `previous` will switch to the adjacent slides.

 ```html
 <div uk-slider>